 Nowadays… I’ve decided to pursue a more technical path through a degree in technology and self-learning computer code on the side.

-Why did I choose cybersecurity and data science?
+Why did I choose technology and code?

 - Computing is a constantly growing and evolving field that is becoming more and more relevant in our everyday lives.

 - Because it’s a higher paying field than ABA and let’s be honest… LA is expensive!